zackers14/CudaTensorflow/README.md

 ## Find inputs (images, as many as possible for processing/recognition training attempting to recognize a singular thing like cars, or traffic signs, etc)
-## Understand and translate https://www.datacamp.com/community/tutorials/tensorflow-tutorial from python to C++
-## Make the necessary changes for the NN to scan/read all alphanumeric characters
-## Make changes so that the NN can separate and read multiple letters on a single line
 ## Create a main class
-## Come up with data structures that should be used for this project (if any)
 ## Create helper functions to load memory for kernel
 ## Create Kernel Function for Image Processing/Recognition training